ucbugg/learn.ucbugg/ucbugg/chapters/advanced-rigging.md

 ![Front by Side](/images/advanced-rigging/001_fbs.png)

-This is just a workflow tip and is not essential to rigging (also depends on your personal preference), but hey, you learnt something knew about Maya's User Interface today!
+This is just a workflow tip and is not essential to rigging (also depends on your personal preference), but hey, you learnt something new about Maya's User Interface today!

 ## Rigging the Legs